isabella232/bitcoin-keychain/README.md

 Data can be stored in different backend:
  - redis
  - in memory
+ - WD

-We use "in memory" storage for tests / development and redis for production.
+We use "in memory" storage for tests / development.

+In production, both "redis" and "wd" write in a redis database.
+The difference is "wd" write in the wallet daemon's "user pref" format for smooth transition with the wallet daemon.

+You have to choose which backend with the environment variable `STORE_TYPE`

 All data stored can be recalculated from `xpub`s at the price of a costly computation, so you can see this component as a cache.

+## Tests

+We have unittest and integration test

+### Unittest

+`mage test`

+### Integration test

+`mage integration`

+This test suite create a grpc client and a keychain server running in "redis" mode.
+This mean you also need to setup a redis server to run those tests.

 ## Related component